 Glycol ethers are used as process chemicals in the production of active pharmaceutical ingredients for contrast media that enable cancer to be detected at an early stage, contributing to saving the lives of millions of patients every year.

-A large pharmaceutical production plant can use 100 kilotonnes per year of solvents.
+To note: A large pharmaceutical production plant can use 100 kilotonnes per year of solvents.
 Although most of the solvents can be recycled by being recovered after the reaction and reused, a gradual deterioration in quality occurs with each reuse.
 Once the solvents are no longer suitable for use in pharmaceutical applications, they can be recycled through distillation processes and sold to other industries where the solvent purity is not so critical.

 & cleaning products